 What is Business Risk?

 Business risk refers to a threat to the company’s ability to achieve its financial goals.
-In business, a risk means that a company’s or an organization’s plans may not turn out as originally planned or that it may not meet its target.
+In business, risk means that a company’s or an organization’s plans may not turn out as originally planned or that it may not meet its target or achieve its goals.

-Such risks cannot always be blamed on the owner of the company, as risk can be influenced by various external factors, which may include rising prices of raw materials for production, growing competition, and even changes and additions to existing regulations set by the government.
+Such risks cannot always be blamed on the owner of the company, as risk can be influenced by various external factors, which may include rising prices of raw materials for production, growing competition, or changes or additions to existing government regulations.

 How to Identify Business Risks